natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

 The second group could be described as the first.
 Other version is just for example.

 You can now access a group by number.
-Group 0 is a string that corresponds to the entire template:
+Group 0 is a string that corresponds to the entire match:

 .. code:: python